TelemarkAlpint/expeditious/README.md

 Expeditious
 ======

 Expeditious is a collection of tools for working with songs.
+The're basically just wrapping sox to provide consistent results for all of our songs and an easier interface for our needs.

 - **Monsen**: Takes in a music file, and a start point and duration, and creates a new file with the given duration, with fade up and fade down.